gexahedron/graph-book/notes/nzflow_double_covers.md

 Also, $f1 - f2$ provides nz5-flow for the original graph.

+- TODO: check bipartiteness of $G3$
 - TODO: explore this construction more

-## More constructions
+## o2233-flows

+We can also try the same ideas, but with 4 subgraphs, having nz-flows, and covering original graph exactly twice.
+We found one interesting construction, o2233-flows.
+They seem to work for all small "nontrivial" snarks, checked for 10, 18, 20, 22 and 24 vertices.

 TODOs:
-- o2233-flows - checked 10, 18, 20 and 22 vertices, all snarks have this construction
+- check 26 and more vertices
-- TODO: can we build any kind of nz-flow from o2233-flows?
+- can we build any kind of nz-flow from o2233-flows?
+- can we build o5cdc? maybe even 2 of them?
-- can we build 2223-flows?
+- can we build 222k-flows? (can't find them for Petersen graph)

 ## Full spectrum